danielTongu/VMware-ESXI/README.md

 ## 🤝 Contributing

 1. Fork the repo and create a feature branch.
-2. Write clear, commented code with Javadoc-style summaries.
+2. Write clear, commented code with summaries.
 3. Add or modify views and model logic as needed.
 4. Submit a PR with a description and UI screenshots (if applicable).

 ---

-## 📄 License

-This project is licensed under the [MIT License](LICENSE).